bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Regex
 ^^^^^

-You can also use the same queries, but with regex.
+You can use the same queries with regex.

 If you want the attribute to follow the given regex, the global syntax for is: